Severe weather leaves damage in Manhattan, Marysville

-RILEY COUNTY (KSNT) – Following the severe storms on Saturday night, Manhattan, Marysville and surrounding areas experienced damage to homes and buildings, road closures and loss of power.
+RILEY COUNTY, Kan.
+(KSNT) – Following the severe storms on Saturday night, Manhattan, Marysville and surrounding areas experienced damage to homes and buildings, road closures and loss of power.

 Some areas in Riley County are still without power Sunday morning according to the Riley County Police Department.
 Evergy reported more than 25,000 outages in their service area overnight, many of which came from Manhattan and Riley County.